Can

 fluid that the machine uses, others suggest water and white vinegar

-to take parts of the nozzle to bits and brush them clean, as they
+They may also instruct you to take parts of the nozzle to bits and

-can also become coated in carbon.
-This is when a maintainable heating
+brush them clean, as they can also become coated in carbon.
+This

-block is useful, as found in our own brand machines.
-We supply oil
+is when a maintainable heating block is useful, as found in our

-based smoke generators that self-purge themselves after each
+machines (Rocket and Dragon).
+Our PS31 and PS33 smoke generators that self-purge themselves after each smoke issue, meaning the

 Dry ice is solid carbon dioxide gas.
 It's called dry